 Semiconductor light, LED, is really something to watch.
 Riding the same sort of curve as normal semiconductors, LED gets more efficient, cheaper and interesting almost by the hour.
 The most interesting part, however, is that light becomes programmable.
 And with programmable light you can manipulate plants.
 Think of light as a personal trainer for the plant, enabling it to get stronger and richer just by shining it with the right frequencies.
 Abundant artificial light means that we can grow in every dark corner, for instance in closets, basements and attics.
 In cities, this means that you can start to produce your own food at home, much like farmers have always done.
 But who will provide the equipment and the software stack to enable this revolution?

 Business to Business Software as a Service or short note for the people who deliver cloud services to specific sectors not yet serviced properly with digital tools.
+Business software is highly important and the development of it (learn more here) must be in line with what the business needs.
 And mind you, many of these emerge in areas already captured by incumbent players, but win because of better offering and execution.
 Probably there are many areas in the food sector where online services, especially mobile, and why not combined with sensors, have the opportunity to provide fantastic new value.
 Are you the Salesforce.com for farmers?
 Please call us.

 The X Factor